Textile industry in China: Establishment

-In the late 1800s, foreign imports from British India of cotton yarn had created a large market for weavers in the countryside of northern China.
+In the late 1800s, China began importing foreign more foreign yarn and mechanized spinning mills increased.
+Foreign imports from British India of cotton yarn had created a large market for weavers in the countryside of northern China.
 Foreign interests noticed several key benefits of operating in China, including the vast market, availability of cheap labor and raw materials, longer work hours, and lower transport costs.
 The first foreign enterprises were established immediately after the Sino-Japanese War of 1904–05, within a few years of the first Chinese factories.
 Owing to the treaty ending the war, foreign entities were able to operate exempt from tariff duties and with fewer political restrictions than native companies.
 The British came first, but the Japanese arrived soon after.

+In the late imperial era, all women (whether poor or elite) were expected to do textile work.

 Rapid expansion

 Since imports of Western manufactured goods stopped during World War I, the cotton industry in both China and Japan developed rapidly to fill the need in Asia.
 Initially, all of the machines and accessories were imported from Britain or America.
 This foreshadowed an industry trend of importing technology and exporting finished goods that describes most of the 20th century.
 However, in the 1920s, Japan became the main supplier of machines, and some began to be built in China as well, establishing the textile-machine-tools industry which would eventually grow enough in volume to supply neighboring countries as well.